Stat

 BaseValue

-The base value of the stat at the current level.
+The value of the stat at the current level without any external value added.

 StatValue